Are you suspicious that you have some toxic backlinks?

 Backlinks are links to your site found on other websites.
 They function much like letters of reference for a job application.
 The more backlinks you can acquire, the greater your authority in Google’s eyes.

-Google values sites with a healthy amount of high-quality backlinks.
+Google values a site with a healthy amount of high-quality backlinks.
 Valuable backlinks are those found on reputable, non-spammy sites.
 They are also relevant, meaning that a site has deliberately linked to your content in order to support its own content.

 It’s possible to acquire quality backlinks by guest posting on sites with high domain authority.
 Generating fabulous content can also help you snag more valuable links.